op7ic/Cloud-Investigate/README.md

 Once all the [prerequisites](#prerequisites-for-azure) are installed, perform the following series of steps:
 ```
 # Log in to Azure or AWS from command line to ensure that the access token is valid or credentials are added for AWS:
+az login # For Azure
-az login or use aws configure
+aws configure # For AWS

 # Clone Repository and move to BlueTeam.Lab folder:
 git clone https://github.com/op7ic/Cloud-Investigate.git
-cd Cloud-Investigate/azure # or cd Cloud-Investigate/aws
+cd Cloud-Investigate/azure # For Azure
+cd Cloud-Investigate/aws # For AWS

 # Initialize Terraform and begin planning:
 terraform init && terraform plan